 They decided on a leisurely drive for why ruin a perfectly good trip.
 So we ambled through the remaining Ozark Mountains, spent a few lazy hours at Ha Ha Tonka State park, drifted past the state capital in Jefferson City and found time to loiter at Andy’s ice cream stand.
 We then crossed into Iowa as the sun started to set.

 Even though we didn’t have hotel reservations, I thought Ottumwa would be a great place to stop based solely on the fact that Walter “Radar” O’Reilly was from this town.
-Granted, Radar was a fictional camp clerk for an Army field hospital in the TV show MASH.
-But he was a corn-fed character with round glasses and a jeep cap.
-Surely, to drive through Radar’s hometown was to see white picket fences, homespun cafes, quaint Presbyterian churches, quiet inns and town folk who would welcome weary travelers with a “Howdy Do!”
+Granted, Radar was a fictional character from the TV show MASH, a corn-fed corporal with round glasses and a jeep cap.
+Still, to drive through Radar’s hometown might bring white picket fences, quaint cafes, Presbyterian churches, quiet inns and town folk who welcome weary travelers with a “Howdy Do!”